lukso-network/lsp-smart-contracts/docs/contracts/LSP16UniversalFactory/LSP16UniversalFactory.md

 ) external nonpayable returns (address);
 ```

 _Proxy deployed.
-Salt, `providedSalt`, used._
+Salt, `providedSalt`, are used._

 Deploys an ERC1167 minimal proxy contract using the CREATE2 opcode.
 The address where the contract will be deployed can be known in advance via the [`computeERC1167Address`](#computeerc1167address) function.
 This function deploys contracts without initialization (external call after deployment).
 The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
 Instead, it is hashed with keccak256: `keccak256(abi.encodePacked(false, providedSalt))`.
 See [`generateSalt`](#generatesalt) function for more details.
-See [`generateSalt`](#generatesalt) function for more details.
 Using the same `implementationContract` and `providedSalt` multiple times will revert, as the contract cannot be deployed twice at the same address.
 Sending value to the contract created is not possible since the constructor of the ERC1167 minimal proxy is not payable.

 #### Parameters